 Things to Do in Arizona in September

-"Standin’ on the Corner” Park Festival – Come on over!
+- “Standin’ on the Corner” Park Festival – Come on Over!
 Be a fine sight!!
-At the Eagle Pavilion, 523 W. Second St. on the last Friday & Saturday of the month.
-Live bands, arts & crafts, food, live auction, beer garden, dancing, kid’s play area, fire truck tug & more fun. $5 entry.
-For further info call (928) 289-3434.
+At the Eagle Pavilion, 523 W. Second St. Last Friday & Saturday of the month.
+Bands, arts & crafts, food, live auction, beer garden, dancing, kid’s play area, fire truck tug & more fun. $5 entry.
+More info: (928) 289-3434.